jojo157/FundCentreGame/README.md

 Errors
 - Undefined variable $
-    - As JSHint was not aware jquery is being used, I needed to add const $ = window.$ to the beginning of my javascript files to prevent an error occuring.
+    - As JSHint was not aware jquery is being used, I needed to add `const $ = window.$` to the beginning of my Javascript files to prevent an error occurring.

 Warnings
 - 'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
-    - to fix this warning, i added /*jshint esversion: 6 */ to all of my Javascript files as recommended.
+    - to fix this warning, i added `/*jshint esversion: 6 */` to all of my Javascript files as recommended.
 - Warnings were given for missing semi-colons .
     - These were updated accordingly.
 - Functions declared within loops referencing an outer scoped variable may lead to confusing semantics.
     - The functions were updated to improve semantics where applicable.

-After following the guidance provided and re-running all javascript files through validation, no errors were present as shown below.
+After following the guidance provided and re-running all Javascript files through validation, no errors were presented as shown below.

 ![Javascript Validation End Result](Assets/IMAGES/javascriptValidationEndResult.png)